cmacdonell/carpentry/DCvsSWC.md

 ***Tools***

 The majority of tools taught between the two bootcamps are very similar - bash, SQL and regular expressions and the CSV data format can be covered well in both.
 A discrepancy comes in the programming language, R vs. Python.
 Python is taught more often in SWC, and R in DC.
 However, both types of bootcamps have taught either.
-So the difference really comes in what attendees want to be able to do, and this is where the bootcamps diverge, so let's get on to choosing between them.
+So the difference really comes in what attendees want to be able to do with the tools, and this is where the bootcamps diverge, so let's get on to choosing between them.

 Choosing Software Carpentry
 ---------------------------